 Familiarity with things in terms of their meaning and sensation (how they are sensed) is also essential in virtual worlds, which is formed by human perception.
-The presence of architecture and location as recognized by familiarity is understood in three dimensions, according to (Saunders et al., 2011) : directionality, social contact, and interaction with objects.
-These characteristics are driven by a sensation of being in (Saunders et al. used the term "immersed in"), which relies on sensory rather than social cues, in a similar way to real-world settings.
-Architecture, according to (Pallasmaa, 2005) is not perceived as a collection of discrete visual representations, but in its completely embodied material and spiritual presence.
+The presence of architecture and location as recognized by familiarity is understood in three dimensions, according to Saunders [6]: directionality, social contact, and interaction with objects.
+These characteristics are driven by a sensation of being in (Saunders et al. used the term "immersed in"), which relies on sensory rathe than social cues, in a similar way to real-world settings.
+Architecture, according to Pallasmaa [7] is not perceived as a collection of discrete visual representations, but in its completely embodied material and spiritual presence.
 As a result, by presenting a variety of sensory inputs, the presence of place may be highlighted.
 The information supplied by the object or the medium of architecture and space also contributes to the phenomenology or feeling of place in this situation.

 Since various academics have conducted several studies on sense of space, a common narrative to investigate human perception in their multi-sensory capacity is urgently required.
-The approach given by (Lucas & Romice, 2010) was used in this study to explore and showcase the multi-sensory experience in architecture and urban area.
+The approach given by Lucas & Romice [13] was used in this study to explore and showcase the multi-sensory experience in architecture and urban area.
 This approach might be used to investigate virtual places since spatial awareness is established initially through visual senses, whether in actual or virtual/virtual settings.
 We have found particular terms (which they refer to as descriptors) that describe sensory experience in the six sense systems: visual, auditory, tactile, kinetic, thermal, and chemical.
 The approach was developed by listing the descriptors and then putting it to the test with individuals who had used the venues.
-It attempted to expand on Palasmaa's idea of the eyes of the skin, implying that the eyes could detect nonvisual qualities as well.
-The numerous descriptors of each sense in the six-sense system are shown in figure 1.
+It attempted to expand on Palasmaa's idea of the eyes of the skin, implying that the eyes could detect non-visual qualities as well.
+The numerous descriptors of each sense in the six-sense system are shown in Figure 1.

-DESCRIPTORS
+5 Descriptor Chart for Sensory Notation.
+The aim is to provide clear terminology for

+additional description of sensory experience of urban spaces

+DESCRIPTION

-VISUAL AURAL TACTILE KINETIC THERMAL CHEMICAL
+VISUAL AURAL TACTICLE KINETIC THERMAL CHEMICAL

 Dark High Pitch Static Strong Hot Weak

 Bright Low Pitch Mobile Light Cold Intense

 Saturated Quiet Rough Free Dry Stagnant

 Neutral Loud Smooth Bound Wet Fresh

 Perspectival Clear Light Indirect Natural Musky

 Flat Reverberant Heavy Direct Artificial Putrid

 Intimate Vocal Porous Level Ambient Floral

 Vast Non-Vocal Resistant Graded Source Fruit

-Solid Natural Hard Sustained Radiant Spice

-Void Artificial Soft Quick Convective Resin

-Detailed Attack Warm Crowded Constant Meaty

-Blank Decay Cold Empty Responsive Oily
+Hard

+Soft

+Warm

+Cold